andrewhinh/admirer/README.md

 ## Credit
 - https://huggingface.co/facebook/detr-resnet-50-panoptic for their image segmentation model.
 - https://huggingface.co/nlpconnect/vit-gpt2-image-captioning for their image caption model
+- https://huggingface.co/openai/clip-vit-base-patch16 for their text and image encoders.
 - https://github.com/microsoft/PICa for their visual question answering code.